reticent-roklimber/atlas/README.md

 Perfect in any way.
 There have been *many* tradeoffs made to experiment with some of these ideas, and I've developed it on my own so far.

-### Why I built it

-The internet is en ever expanding mess.
-Important data is scattered around the place.
-Most people don't have any idea where to find good data, nor how to visualise or interpret it.
-I've tried to find some of it (good data) and visualise it (often badly) so I could learn things.
-Then I thought others might find it useful to learn.
-I also wanted to experiment with modern tools in data science, like Plotly Dash.

 ### How it works (generally)

 It's essentially a Plotly Dash App on steroids (it's encased in a proper Flask app)